pog87/nitfi2mat/README.md

 nitfi2mat
 =========

-nifti to .mat in julia
+Conversion from nifti .nii.gz to .mat, written in julia.

-requires NIfTI and MAT packages
+Requires NIfTI and MAT packages